 Jordan spends the majority of his free time staying active by competing in CrossFit, spending time outdoors and playing recreational sports.
 He is also very passionate about traveling, boating and spending time with family and friends.

-Aquatic and Fisheries Biologist and Territory Leader
+Aquatic and Fisheries Biologist and District Manager

 Stephen is a certified pesticide applicator for aquatics in South Carolina, New York, New Jersey, Vermont and Pennsylvania and certified in Demonstration and Research Pest Control in New York.
 Stephen leads many of SOLitude’s projects focusing on invasive species control and water quality in the Charleston, SC area.
 He is also a SePRO Preferred Applicator.

-Stephen is a graduate of Tennessee Technological University in Cookeville, TN and earned his Bachelor of Science degree in Fisheries Biology.
-Prior to relocating to South Carolina with the SOLitude team, Stephen was part owner of Allied Biological of Northern New York.
+Stephen is a graduate of Tennessee Technological University in Cookeville, TN, and earned his Bachelor of Science degree in Fisheries Biology.
+Prior to relocating to South Carolina with the SOLitude team, Stephen was part owner of Allied Biological of northern New York.
 Located near scenic Cooperstown, Stephen offered many public educational seminars in Otsego County and served on the board of the Goodyear Lake Association.